Research Goals

 Computer Science

 • Computer Vision (esp.
-2D/3D tracking, motion compensation, object detection)
+2D/3D tracking, motion compensation, detection/segmentation)

-• Machine Learning (esp. deep learning, CNNs, global optimisation)
+• Machine Learning (esp. deep learning, global optimisation, generative models, self-supervised learning)

 • Image Processing (esp. image filtering, transformations, calibration)

-• Computer Graphics (esp. scene reconstruction, virtual and augmented reality)
+• Visual Computing (esp. scene reconstruction, virtual and augmented reality, data interaction)